illinoistech-itm/jhajek/itmo-444-544/mp2/444/mp2.md

 ### New create-env.sh requirements

+In addition the previous mp1's requirements you will need to add or modify:

 * Enable SNS subscription to a created topic for a user
 * Create a DynamoDB table
 * Grant your user DynamoDB and SNS IAM permissions